mscarey/legislice/docs/guides/enactments.rst

     >>> cares_act_benefits.csl_json()
     '{"container-title": "U.S. Code", "jurisdiction": "us", "volume": "15", "event-date": {"date-parts": [["2020", 4, 10]]}, "type": "legislation", "section": "sec.
 9021"}'

 This CSL-JSON format currently only identifies the cited provision down to the section level.
-A citation to a subsection or deeper nested provision will be the same as a citation to its parent section.
+Calling the :meth:`~legislice.enactments.BaseEnactment.as_citation` method on a subsection or deeper nested provision will produce the same citation data as its parent section.